torokernel/torowebserverappliance/README.md

 # Deploying the Static Webserver appliance to host the Toro's website
 ## Introduction
 This repository contains the scripts to deploy the Toro's website by using the static webserver appliance.
-This script has been tested on a OVH **s1-2** host that costs about 3 euros per month.
-The host is a Debian 10.
+These scripts have been tested on an OVH host (**s1-2**), which has Debian 10.
+Once the appliance is deployed, the website can be reached at port 4000.

 ## How to launch the webserver appliance?
 This setup creates the directory named `staticwebserver` in `$HOME` from which the following scripts are invoked: